 - Raising awareness globally of language barriers

-TWB was formally incorporated as a 501(c)3 in the United States in 2011, and since that time, with the support a community of volunteers, has translated almost 50 million words for non-profit organizations in more than 190 language pairs, as part of humanitarian crisis response, and health and education programming.
+TWB was formally incorporated as a 501(c)3 in the United States in 2011, and since that time, with the support a community of volunteers, has translated over 50 million words for non-profit organizations in more than 190 language pairs, as part of humanitarian crisis response, and health and education programming.
 TWB has also provided training to local translators in Kenya and Guinea to support civic, health, and humanitarian efforts while providing them with new economic opportunities as translation professionals.